How to get rid of string algae?

 Imagine you’re at a rock concert, but instead of hair flying around in every direction, you’ve got this green, stringy stuff doing the headbang.
 That’s string algae for you.
 It’s got this unique spaghetti-like appearance, usually bright green, but it can also turn brown (more on that later).

-It can float freely in the water, swaying with the rhythm of the water movement, or it can anchor itself to pretty much anything it fancies—rocks, water plantsOpens in a new tab., you name it.
+It can float freely in the water, swaying with the rhythm of the water movement, or it can anchor itself to pretty much anything it fancies—rocks, water plants, you name it.
 It starts as a small patch, but given the right conditions, it can multiply faster than you can say ‘pond party,’ covering your entire pond in a blanket of green.

 In the science world, it’s often referred to as filamentous algae.
-Just like the hair on our heads, this algae growsOpens in a new tab. long and stringy.
+Just like the hair on our heads, this algae grows long and stringy.
 It begins its life as a tiny spore (a bit like a plant seed), and under the right conditions—think warm temperatures, ample sunlight, and plenty of nutrients—it sprouts into a full-blown algae bloom.

 One more thing, if you ever get up close and personal with it (though we wouldn’t recommend it for a date), you’ll notice it feels kind of slimy or slippery.
 So, remember, if you see something green, stringy, and slightly slimy in your pond, you’ve likely found yourself some string algae.
 Don’t worry though, we’re here to help you deal with it!